Frequently Asked Questions

 Can you help me follow up with a conference presenter/speaker?

 We are ready to help you follow up with one of our conference presenters/speakers.
 Simply send an email to firstname.lastname@example.org that briefly identifies whom you wish to contact and why.

-Where do I find more information about the Berkman Center?
+Where do I find more information about the Berkman Klein Center?

-A special tenth anniversary report, Berkman@10: a decade of exploring cyberspace, sharing in its study, and pioneering its development is also an excellent source of information about the Center.
+A special tenth anniversary report, Berkman@10: a decade of exploring cyberspace, sharing in its study, and pioneering its development is also an excellent source of information about the first decade of the Center.

-You can also sign up for email alerts about Berkman Center projects, etc. under the Get Involved tab.
+You can also sign up to receive emails about Berkman Klein Center events, publications and opportunities on the Get Involved page.

 What are the Berkman Klein Center's funding and support policies?

 Please see our funding and support policies page.